Bragueton-Fitz/simpleblog/README.md

 ## How to create a new collection:
 - Look to existing collection and just copy paste everything.
-- Be caution about your html class definition, if you change the name of the class="class_name", the renering will probably not be defined in the assets/main.css file.
+- Be caution about your html class definition, if you change the name of the class="class_name", the rendering will probably not be defined in the assets/main.css file.

 <!-- LICENSE -->